EIA Apply for our consent

 Prepare an Environmental Statement for the work which includes the issues raised at the scoping meeting.

 Gather together any other information that might be relevant, for example, species maps, plans, surveys, photographs etc.

 Sending your application

-Please send your documents to Natural Resources Wales, Forestry Regulations Team, Maes y Ffynnon, Penrhosgarnedd, Bangor, Gwynedd, LL57 2DW.
+Please send your documents to Natural Resources Wales, Forestry Permitting Team, Maes y Ffynnon, Penrhosgarnedd, Bangor, Gwynedd, LL57 2DW.

 We may ask for multiple copies of the application documents, to send on to consultees as necessary.

 Once we are satisfied that the Environmental Statement addresses all the issues of concern, as agreed at the scoping meeting, a public notice must be prepared.

 You must place a public notice (advertisement) in two local newspapers.
 Please note that you are responsible for the cost of doing this.
 For details about the contents of the notice, see the EIA guidance booklet or ask us for advice.

 Copies in public places